rkhameshra/olake/drivers/mongodb/README.md

 Place these files in your project directory before running the commands.

 ### Config File
-Add MongoDB credentials in following format in config.json file
+Add MongoDB credentials in following format in `config.json` file.
+To check more about config [visit docs](https://olake.io/docs/connectors/mongodb/config)
    ```json
    {
       "hosts": [